Conditional Predictive Behavior Planning with Inverse Reinforcement Learning for Human-like Autonomous Driving: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{aking} human-like decisions is crucial for autonomous vehicles (AVs) because they need to operate among humans in a safe and socially-compliant manner, and to behave in a way that is interpretable and predictable to other road users.
+\IEEEPARstart{M}{aking} human-like decisions is crucial for autonomous vehicles (AVs) because they need to operate among humans in a safe and socially-compliant manner.
 The modern autonomous driving stack divides the decision-making task into two sub-modules: behavior planning and trajectory planning \cite{sadat2019jointly}.
-Behavior planning is responsible for determining high-level decisions (e.g., lane changes, overtaking, and yield), and trajectory planning then generates a smooth trajectory to achieve the high-level objective.
+Behavior planning determines high-level decisions, such as lane changes, overtaking, and yielding, while trajectory planning generates a smooth trajectory to achieve these high-level objectives.
 Behavior planning plays a paramount role in the decision-making process because it informs the downstream trajectory planning and directs the final control outputs.
 However, widely used behavior planners rely on hand-engineered rules or finite-state machines to specify the vehicle's behaviors under different situations \cite{van2020hierarchical, censi2019liability}.
-The problem with rule-based methods is the lack of scalability because the rules are hard to maintain and even conflict with each other because of more and more scenarios to consider.
-Moreover, for complex scenarios in the real world (e.g., an intersection with a complex road structure and many heterogeneous traffic participants including vehicles, pedestrians, and cyclists), the rules are hard to design in accordance with human behaviors.
-As an alternative, the end-to-end learning-based method that can make decisions directly from perception results or even raw sensors has become popular because it can learn from data with minimal hand engineering and demonstrate expert-like behaviors.
-However, such learning-based methods that directly output decisions suffer from poor safety guarantees and interpretability.
-Therefore, this work takes the recourse of the prediction and cost function-based framework \cite{wei2014behavioral}, which predicts the surrounding road users' behaviors and evaluates the goodness of synthesized feasible decisions with a cost function explicitly considering speed, comfort, and safety.
-The predictive behavior planning framework is believed to be closer to the human decision-making process and thus more scalable, robust, and suitable for real-world scenarios.
-Our framework primarily tries to address the scalability issue by learning from a variety of real-world scenarios and enable better decision-making that is close to the human driver, and the main metric we use to measure human likeness is the displacement error to human driving trajectories.
+However, this approach is not scalable as the rules are difficult to maintain and can conflict with each other as more scenarios are considered.
+Additionally, for complex real-world scenarios such as intersections with a complex road structure and many different types of traffic participants, it is challenging to design rules that align with human expectations.
+To address these limitations, end-to-end learning-based methods (e.g., imitation learning and reinforcement learning) that directly make decisions from perception results or raw sensors have gained popularity.
+However, these methods lack reliability, interpretability, and safety guarantee.
+On the contrary, this work proposes a predictive behavior planning framework \cite{wei2014behavioral} that predicts the behaviors of surrounding road users and evaluates the goodness of synthesized decisions using a cost function explicitly considering speed, comfort, and safety.
+The framework is believed to be closer to the human decision-making process, making it more scalable, robust, and suitable for real-world scenarios.
+Our framework aims to address the scalability issue by learning from a variety of real-world scenarios and making decisions that are closer to human driving.
+The main metric used to measure human likeness is the displacement error compared to human driving trajectories.